top of page

 Hi, it's me: Kathrin ;-) Thank you Becky for your wonderful words!

-As promised in the last Systemic Consensing (SC) Blog, today I will walk you through some of the specifics of an SC-process and how it leaves room for everyone's feelings to be acknowledged and voices to be heard:
+As promised in the last Systemic Consensing (SC) Blog, today I will walk you through some of the specifics of an SC-process and how it leaves room for everyone's voices to be heard and feelings to be acknowledged:

-So, following the SC-principle, a group is looking for the solution with the least resistance.
+Following the SC-principle, a group is therefore looking for the solution with the least resistance.
 (Sounds familiar?
 If not check out this Blog: Resistance is Valuable.)

 Once a creative smorgasbord of suggestions has been collected, each suggestion is rated according to these resistance values: